Download the Middle School Summer Reading Packet

 All students entering grades 6-8 are required to read 2 books of their choice over the summer, and complete a reading log that contains their thoughts about what they have read.
-Parents and guardians are asked to sign the log before students turn them in during the first week of the 2014-15 school year.
+Parents and guardians are asked to sign the log before students turn them in on the date in the Fall when the school will hold a Book Tasting (TBA).
+Students will use their reading logs to help them share with classmates “a taste” of one of the books read.
 Students who turn in completed and signed logs will earn credit for them from their English Language Arts teacher.

 Choosing a Book

 A list of recommended book titles representing several genres has been compiled by school and city librarians.
 Students looking for good books to read will find that it contains many excellent choices.
 However, students are not required to choose from the list; they may select any two books they wish that are appropriate for their reading level and suit their interests.
 Parents are encouraged to monitor their child’s selections.